 Internship Guidelines and Policies

 Internships provide professional learning experiences for qualified students in applied settings.
 Students will obtain an internship site whereby they will work for a minimum of 200 hours on projects that provide them experience in applied settings.
 The Internship can be started after the student has completed at least 15 hours in the OILS Master's program.
 An internship learning experience will be completed while students enrolling in the Capstone course (OILS 597).
+Students shoudl either completed or enroll in OILS 544 (Program Evaluation) when they want to enroll in the first Capstone class.

 The Internship work must be related to coursework the student has taken.
 The worksite may be the student's current worksite, another worksite, a community site, or a research/work experience with faculty.
 Finding an Internship Site is the responsibility of the student.
 Please contact the faculty advisor for suggestions.